tlranda/ytopt/ytopt/benchmark/ConditionalSampling/ConditionalSampling.md

 After acquiring the source tuning data, we add the `problem_class` attribute [to each loaded record](https://github.com/tlranda/ytopt/blob/08c81ba62b5c2209ef6f30b6a772d1053f234463/ytopt/benchmark/base_online_tl.py#L574), so each source task is properly annotated based on the same definitions used to collect the data.

 Since a constraint is applied to the task size, the Gaussian Copula will not directly learn the exact input values we represent.
-SDV will automatically transform each task size based on the constraint according to a reversible logit transform:
+SDV utilizes reversible data transformations with constraints to automatically transform task sizes:

 $data = 0.95 \times \frac{data-low}{high-low} + 0.025$

 $data = ln \lparen\frac{data}{1 - data}\rparen$

+Since the data transformation is reversible, the inverse is applied after sampling to report values in the original domain.
-This nonlinear representation selects the following points for 3mm task sizes:
+The transformed data is better-suited for Gaussian Copula learning, and the resulting nonlinear representation selects the following points for 3mm task sizes:

 ![3mm constraints](Assets/constrained_values.png)

-Without constraints, the task size could be treated as a categorical variable, however SDV's implementation permits category reordering by frequency, which means that training data that does not contain the same number of records for each task could result in unfortunate reordering.
+## Gaussian Copula Sampling (Without Conditions)

+The Gaussian Copula samples

 ## Implementation Specifics: Conditions